Balinese Wikipedia: History

 In early 2018, Project Ganesha which was held by Wikimedia Indonesia announced I Wayan Nadiantara as the first winner.
 Nadi as a Balinese speaker was then introduced by Wikimedia Indonesia staff to the Balinese Wikipedia at the Incubator.
 The Balinese Wikipedia vacuum period since 2012 ended when Nadi began actively editing there in August 2018.
-Because it was impossible for the Balinese Wikipedia to be done alone, Nadi was introduced to Joseagush, an active contributor to the Indonesian Wikipedia who lives in Bali.
-Joseagush himself only found out about the Balinese Wikipedia when he was involved in the Indonesian Wikipedia training in July 2018.
+Because it was impossible for the Balinese Wikipedia to be done alone, Nadi was introduced to Yosef Agus Haryanto, an active contributor to the Indonesian Wikipedia who lives in Bali.
+Agus Haryanto himself only found out about the Balinese Wikipedia when he was involved in the Indonesian Wikipedia training in July 2018.
 Nadi also became acquainted with the pioneer of the Balinese Wikipedia Instagram account, Thanasis Soultatis, who was originally a Yogyakarta Wikipedian, but now lives in Denpasar.
 In addition, a lecturer at the Faculty of Balinese Literature at Udayana University named I Gede Gita Purnama was introduced to Nadi because of his interest in the plan to develop a Balinese Wikipedia after being invited by a friend Sundanese Wikipedia named Ilham Nurwansah.

-On April 5, 2019, the first ground coffee was finally held by bringing the four people together.
-The ground copy discussed the first Balinese Wikipedia training for the public.
+On 5 April 2019, the first ground coffee was finally held by bringing the four people together.
+The ground coffee discussed the first Balinese Wikipedia training for the public.
 The training was then held the next day at DILo Denpasar with 18 participants who were professionals and students in the field of Balinese language.
-From the training, 3 Udayana University students were able to show their resilience in writing on the Balinese Wikipedia.
+From the training, three Udayana University students were able to show their resilience in writing on the Balinese Wikipedia.
 Ni Kadek Ayu Sulastri, Siti Noviali, and Luh Gede Krismayanti became excellent seeds from the results of the training.

 Since the first training, three more Balinese Wikipedia trainings have been held in Denpasar.
 The Denpasar Wikimedia community was formed in August 2019 and chaired by Ayu Sulastri.
 Although not many trainees can endure editing on the Balinese Wikipedia in the Incubator, community members with more than 5 people can consistently edit.
 It is able to meet the requirements specified by the Wikimedia Foundation.
 One of the conditions for launching a new Wikipedia is that there are at least 5 volunteers who edit at least 10 times a month and must be consistent for at least 3–5 months.

 On 7 October 2019, Jon Harald Søby, member of the Language Committee at the Wikimedia Foundation proposed the launch of the Balinese Wikipedia with the address ban.wikipedia.org.
 The name 'ban' is the ISO 639 code for Balinese.
-The process of migrating pages from Wikimedia Incubator to the new address took one day to finish on October 14.
-On that date, the Balinese Wikipedia officially became part of the worldwide Wikipedia family, which is currently available in 304 languages.
+The process of migrating pages from Wikimedia Incubator to the new address took one day to finish on 14 October.
+On that date, the Balinese Wikipedia officially became part of the worldwide Wikipedia family, which was available in 304 languages at the time.